noironetworks/opflex/docs/building_and_running.md

     - sudo find lib -name "*.h" -exec cp --parents -t "$ROOT/include/openvswitch/" {} \;
     - popd

-If you're running Ubuntu 16.04+ or RHEL7+ you should not need to install the OVS kernel data path module.

 ### agent-ovs
 The OVS agent depends on OVS, libopflex and libmodelgbp.
 You can build agent-ovs as follows: